phalcon-orphanage/docs/es/reference/tutorial-invo-3.rst

     <td>{{ product.getActiveDetail() }}</td>

-This method is defined in the model:
+This method is defined in the model.

 Creando y Actualizando Registros
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^